moka-guys/mokabed/Bedmaker/Pan5274/Pan5274_Logfile.md

 # Copy previously generated R74 bed file
 Copied Previously generated R74 bed file (i.e. Pan5254_CNV.bed) and renamed this bed file as Pan5274_CNV.bed.

+# Deleting COL4A1 gene from bed file
+All regions for COL4A1 are removed from the bed file.